MHBauer/servicebroker/specs/SPEC.md

 Connecting to a broker using SSL is supported.
 OPTIONAL / RECOMMENDED.
 <!-- This should probably be REQUIRED -->

+Your service broker should validate the username and password sent in every request; otherwise, anyone could curl your broker to delete service instances.

 ### format